Unit Schedule Page

 - Click the Fill button on the right side in the Details collapsible section.

 - An Employee selection dialog box will open on top of the Shift Detail page.
-Here you will be presented with a list of employees who are eligible to fill the shift, up to a maximum of 24 employees (four pages of six each).
-Employees are presented in priority order based on the policies of your organization.
+Here you will be presented with a list of employees who are eligible to fill the shift, up to a maximum of 30 employees (five pages of six each).
+The list is filtered by position, and has an ALL option to display all employees who have schedulable positions which match the unit's position list.
+Employees are presented in priority order, based on the seniority policies of your organization.
+If necessary you can use the search filed to narrow the list to a specific set of employees whose names match the search key.

 - By default, only employees with unit training are presented.
-Should you need to select a non-trained employee place a checkmark in the show non trained employees box.
+Should you need to select a non-trained employee select the show non trained employees box.
 Non-trained employee records are highlighted to indicate this status.

 - You can click on any employee row to expand the record to display addition details, including target hours, seniority, closest prior shift, and work history.